 Get Email & Text Alerts what's this?

-Community Transit commuter fares to Seattle are based on distance.
-Customers who board "North/East" of Everett pay a higher fare for commutes into Seattle than customers who board in the "South/Everett" area.
+Community Transit commuter fares to and from Seattle are based on distance.
+Customers who board or are traveling "North/East" of Everett pay a higher fare for commutes into Seattle than customers who board or are traveling to the "South/Everett" area.

 If you ride a commuter route within Snohomish County only, you are eligible to pay local fare for that trip-- just be sure to notify the driver before tapping your ORCA card - otherwise the farebox will automatically charge the commuter rate.

 |Service Category|| Adult |